Executive Editorial

 - Central Region Talent ID Camp

-*The following alumni were also in attendance at the Central Region Talent ID Camp in Austin, TX; in various coaching or ID roles:
+*The following alumni were also in attendance at the Central Region Talent

-- Krystle Seidel, Alyssa Bower & Lindsay Basalyga,
+- Krystle Seidel, Alyssa Bower & Lindsay Basalyga

 Winners